dataplus-2020/yolov3_wnd_code/README.md

 For general information about using the Ultralytics YOLOv3, please visit https://github.com/ultralytics/yolov3.

 # Description
 For our experiment, we trained this model on overhead imagery to detect wind turbines.
 We also created synthetic overhead imagery to supplement our training data set.
-Because of this, we have many different preprocessing scripts that are meant for the real and synthetic overhead imagery.
+Because of this, we have added many different preprocessing scripts that are meant for the real and synthetic overhead imagery that are not found with the ultralytics yolov3.

 # Uploading Data
 Create a folder for the data, such as yolov3_wnd_code/data.
 For real imagery, this should be set of images and formatted labels in a folder such as yolov3_wnd_code/data/images_and_labels.
 The labels should be formatted with each line as: class x-coordinate y-coordinate height width.
 These values are proportions relative to the size of the image rather than pixel values and the x-coordinate and y-coordinate are for the center of the bounding box.
 Each line corresponds to a single bounding box.
 You also need to upload a .NAMES file that has lists the names of the classes you are trying to detect (an example of this can be found in data_wnd)